forcedotcom/commerce-extensibility/README.md

 ### Error Handling

-There are two types of errors that can surface from the reference implementations: user errors (which the shopper can see and correct) and admin errors (which the shopper can’t fix).
+In order to propagate an error message to the shopper use [CartValidationOutput](https://developer.salesforce.com/docs/commerce/salesforce-commerce/guide/CartValidationOutput.html).
+Throwing an Exception from any Orchestrator or Calculator would result into CartValidationOutput created on the Cart with generic error message based on Calculator type, telling shopper to contact their admin.
+Special case [CartCalculateRuntimeException](https://developer.salesforce.com/docs/commerce/salesforce-commerce/guide/CartCalculateRuntimeException.html) can be used to rollback all calculation applied to the Cart withing given request processing boundaries.
+All error cases are propagated to the admin as CommerceDiagnosticEvents (see [CommerceDiagnosticEvent](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/sforce_api_objects_commercediagnosticevent.htm))

 All reference implementations include examples of how to propagate an error to the user.

-To propagate an error to the admin, throw an exception from the reference implementation.
-The user is presented with a generic error message telling them to contact their admin.
-At the same time, a Platform Status Alert Event platform event is published.
-A notification is created for the admin to see the error message.

-To learn how to create a Platform Status Alert Event trigger for the notification, see [PlatformStatusAlertEvent](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/sforce_api_objects_platformstatusalertevent.htm) and [Flow Core Action: Send Custom Notification](https://help.salesforce.com/s/articleView?id=sf.flow_ref_elements_actions_sendcustomnotification.htm&type=5).

 ## Domain Extension for Checkout
 ### Checkout Create Order